Cover in design

 Written in lyrical prose, The Long Walk Home reminds us that the only true journey is the journey within.
 It will inspire anyone going through adversity or job loss, or just feels alienated by the artificiality and inhuman pace of modern life.

 Unto the Mountain (novel-in-progress)

-While looking through his late grandfather’s photo albums, a first-year Yale forestry student finds a century-old letter that sets him on a quest to learn the truth about his family’s multigenerational lumber business and his own place in it.
+While looking through his late grandfather’s personal effects, the last heir of a fifth-generation lumbering business discovers a century-old letter that sets him on a quest to learn the truth about his family and the 7,000-acre mountain upon which the company was built.